damiso15/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * Save the password in the file `100-password`
 * Your file should contain the exact password, no new line, no extra space
 * Hint: The program prints “OK” when the password is correct

+## 102-result ##
+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is `9009` = `91` × `99`.

+Find the largest palindrome made from the product of two 3-digit numbers.

+* Save the result in the file `102-result`
+* Your file should contain the exact result, no new line, no extra space